daronspence/media-playback-speed/readme.txt

 #### Theme & Front-end

-`.playback-rate-button.mejs-active` CSS-selector allows you to style the active speed (per-player)
+The `.playback-rate-button.mejs-active` and/or `.playback-rate-button.active-playback-rate` CSS-selectors allow you to style the active speed (per-player).

+Initially mejs-active class was added in order to create media-playback-js compatible / familiar class names.

+Now that Gutenberg does not add these, it makes sense to for-now add two sets of classes.

+The `.playback-rate-button.mejs-active` selector will be deprecated in version 2.

 #### Troubleshooting